troychaplin/block-accessibility-checks/README.md

 -   Stop WordPress: `wp-env stop`
 -   Start watch task: `npm run start`
 -   Build assets: `npm run build`

+## Finishing a Branch

+When you are done developing a feature or a fix:

+-   Create a PR from your branch into the primary repo.

 ### Local Site Details